bwvdnbro/bwvdnbro.github.io/_posts/2019-01-13-making-diagrams-and-flowcharts-with-latex-tikz.markdown

 image.
 This text is rendered with LaTeX, and can contain any allowed LaTeX command (including additional `tikzpicture` environments!).
 It inherits the text properties (font, font size...) of the document.
-By default, the text is centered within the node; the node automatically adjusts its size to fit the caption.
+By default, the text is centred within the node; the node automatically adjusts its size to fit the caption.

 Except for the `\node` command, all other instructions are optional; by